Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Higher regularity of weak solutions

-Eventually, we see that $D^j_h u$ is a weak $(p,q)$-solution to some right-hand side in $\Lt^q(\Wx^{-1,p})$, where the norm of the right-hand side can be controlled independently of $h$.
+Eventually, we see that $D^j_h u$ is a weak $(p,q)$-solution to some right-hand side in $\Lt^q(w;\Wx^{-1,p})$, where the norm of the right-hand side can be controlled independently of $h$.
 Consequently, the estimate from Theorem~\ref{Thm: weak solutions} gives

-In particular, we deduce from~\eqref{Eq: difference quotients uniformly bounded I} that there is a sequence $(h_n)_n$ of positive numbers such that $h_n$ converges to $0$, and such that $D^j_{h_n} u$ converges to a weak limit point $v\in \Lt^q(\Wx^{1,p})$.
+With the symbol $\lesssim_n$ we emphasize that the implicit constant here depends on the regularization from Step~1.
+In particular, we deduce from~\eqref{Eq: difference quotients uniformly bounded I} that there is a sequence $(h_n)_n$ of positive numbers such that $h_n$ converges to $0$, and such that $D^j_{h_n} u$ converges to a weak limit point $v\in \Lt^q(w;\Wx^{1,p})$.
 We claim that, for almost every $s\in (0,T)$, the function $v(s)$ is the $j$th weak derivative in the $x$-variable of $u(s)$.
 Indeed, it follows from the \enquote{integration by parts}-identity

 which is a simple consequence of translation in the integral, that one has, for $\varphi\in \Cont_0^\infty(\R^d)$ and $\psi \in \Cont_0^\infty(0,T)$, the identity